grandeurdev/arduino-sdk/README.md

 void loop() {
-  // This runs the SDK when the device WiFi is connected. myProject.loop(WiFi.status() == WL_CONNECTED);
+  // This runs the SDK when the device WiFi is connected. if(WiFi.status() == WL_CONNECTED) myProject.loop();
 }

 // **RESULT**
-// Prints "Device Connected to Grandeur!\n" when device gets connected to the cloud.
+// Prints "Device Connected to Grandeur!\n" when device connects with Grandeur.
-// And prints "Device Disconnected from Grandeur!\n" when device's connection from
+// And prints "Device Disconnected from Grandeur!\n" when device's connection with
-// the cloud breaks.
+// Grandeur breaks.
 ```

 ### Fetching Device Variables and Updating Them

-On Grandeur, a device has a special space where you can store its variables as key-value pairs, for example, a device's voltage or current or its ON/OFF state.
-Keeping the online copy of device variables updated gives you many advantages.
-You can see if your device is ON/OFF just by fetching its `state` from Grandeur.
+In IoT, every device in the network wants to publish some variables for users or other devices in the network to see.
+On Grandeur, we call these the **data** of the device. you can store the device variables as key-value pairs, like the device's voltage or current or its ON/OFF state.
+Keeping the online copy of device variables (aka. data) updated gives you many advantages: you can see if your device is ON or OFF at any moment just by fetching its `state` from Grandeur.

-Both `data().get()` and `data().set()` are **Async functions** because they communicate with Grandeur through internet.
-Communication through internet takes some time and we cannot wait, for example, for a device variable to arrive from Grandeur — meanwhile blocking the rest of the device program execution.
-So, what we do is, we schedule a function to be called for the future when the variable arrives and resume with rest of the device program, forgetting that we ever called `data().get()`.
-When the variable arrives, the SDK calls our scheduled function, giving us access to that variable inside that function.
+Both `device(deviceId).data().get()` and `device(deviceId).data().set()` are **Async functions** because they communicate with Grandeur through internet.
+Communication through internet takes some time (due to Internet latency being in ms while processors run instructions in a fraction of a µs) and we cannot wait for our data to arrive from Grandeur, meanwhile blocking the rest of the program execution.
+So, what we do is, we schedule a function to be called in future when the variable would have arrived and resume the rest of the device program, forgetting that we ever called `device(deviceId).data().get()`.
+When the variable arrives, the SDK calls our scheduled function automatically, giving us access to that variable inside that function.

 Read more about **Async functions**, `Callback`, and `Var` [here][the dexterity of arduino sdk].